-In addition to older adults, other candidates for hormone testing are men who experience a low sex drive, moodiness, erectile dysfunction, increases in body fat and loss of muscle.
+In addition to older adults, other hormone testing candidates are men who experience a low sex drive, moodiness, erectile dysfunction, increases in body fat, and loss of muscle.
 You may be a good candidate if you experience adrenal fatigue because of chronic stress.

 The Hormone Testing Process

 Preparation for a hormone test is easier than you might expect.
 You should stop eating or drinking by midnight the night before your test.
 Testosterone levels are at their highest point in your bloodstream between the hours of 7 AM and 9 AM, so the best time to test is within this window.

 The test only takes a few minutes.
 Your hormone imbalance doctor draws some blood, and that’s it.
 The test checks numerous levels of hormones within your blood to correctly establish a baseline for corrective treatment.
 The following hormones are tested to achieve a baseline:

 - Androstenedione.
 This hormone is a weak androgen.
 If it’s not carefully monitored, you may suffer minimal male hormone production and increased estrogen conversion.

 - DHEA.
 This hormone is created in your adrenal glands.
 It’s the precursor to progesterone and testosterone.

 - Dihydrotestosterone (DHT).
 DHT levels rise naturally as you get older.
 However, if they get too high, you begin to see the consequences — thinning hair and an enlarged prostate gland.